-West Coast winery aids Virginia vineyard hit by grape heist
+Washington winery aids Virginia vineyard hit by grape heist

 IRONTO, Va.
 (AP) — Despite the theft of nearly its entire crop of grapes, a Virginia winery will be able to raise a glass of its 2018 vintage to a new friendship.

 The Roanoke Times reports Washington state’s Alexandria Nicole Cellars has offered to donate the replacement for more than 2 tons of grapes stolen from Firefly Hills Vineyard two weeks ago.
+Based in Prosser, Alexandria Nicole also has tasting rooms in Paterson and Woodinville.

 Firefly co-owner Allison Dunkenberger says they’ve received in-state offers, too, despite the rain that hurt this year’s crop.
 But the Pacific Northwest had a great grape year, and her husband is set to fly out this week to help harvest them.